314pies/Completed-Project-List/index.md

 *300K downloads as of 7/28/2021.*

-The remake of Local Warfare portable, still working on some of the main features :)
+Still working on some of the main features :)

 => View it on [Google Play](https://play.google.com/store/apps/details?id=com.DazadGame.LocalWarfareRePortable) <=